CHARLES PASTERNAK (Artistic Director, Resident Artist)

 Pray you, remember the Porters…

-Taylor has been seen in 13 Porters productions so far, and stepped behind the scenes for the first time by serving as choreographer for Oedipus the Tyrant.
-Some of her previous roles include Ophelia in Hamlet and Rosencrantz and Guildenstern Are Dead, Luciana in The Comedy of Errors, The Duchess of York in Richard II, Rosalind in Love’s Labour’s Lost, Hero in Much Ado About Nothing, and Perkunas in the world premiere of company member Gus Krieger’s Deity Clutch.
-Porters aside, she has been seen as The Sugar Plum Fairy in Topanga’s The Nutcracker, as well as flitting joyfully from one aisle to the next at her local super market.
-Taylor is currently attending UCLA, and teaches dance to cutest kids you’ve ever seen.
+Taylor has been involved with The Porters since it’s inception in 2006.She has been in 14 productions, and in most recent months stepped behind the scenes as a designer and choreographer.
+Some of her previous roles include Cressida in Troilus and Cressida, Ophelia in Hamlet and Rosencrantz and Guildenstern Are Dead, Luciana in The Comedy of Errors, The Duchess of York in Richard II, Rosalind in Love’s Labour’s Lost, Hero in Much Ado About Nothing, and Perkunas in the world premiere of company member Gus Krieger’s Deity Clutch.
+Since graduating UCLA in 2012 Taylor has been treading the boards outside of Los Angeles at places such as Shakespeare Santa Cruz, The Denver Center, and The Colorado Shakespeare Festival.

 She prays you, remember the Porters…